Skip to content

 }

-The Principal.userId can be changed via a backend REST call.
+The Principal.userId can be changed via the @passlock/server package.

 backend/register.ts